Grapes

 Spanish friars are credited with bringing European varieties to the United States to serve at the missions they settled across California and the southwest beginning in the 1700s.
 California’s climate provided ideal grape-growing conditions, and consequently it became the leading grape-growing state.

-During 2014, more than 7.8 million tons of grapes were grown commercially in the United States.
-California accounted for nearly 6.8 million tons, or 87 percent, of these grapes.
-Other top grape-growing states include Washington and New York (NASS 2015).
+During 2021, 6.05 million tons of grapes were grown commercially in the United States.
+California accounted for 5.75 million tons.
+Other top grape-growing states include Washington.
+(NASS 2022).

 Marketing

-The USDA, National Agricultural Statistics Service (NASS) collects grape production data from 13 states-Arkansas, California, Georgia, Michigan, Missouri, New York, North Carolina, Ohio, Oregon, Pennsylvania, Texan, Virginia and Washington.
-Most other states produce grapes but NASS does not collect their production data.
+The USDA, National Agricultural Statistics Service (NASS) collects grape production data from 13 states: Arkansas, California, Georgia, Michigan, Missouri, New York, North Carolina, Ohio, Oregon, Pennsylvania, Texas, Virginia and Washington.
+Most other states produce grapes but their production data is not collected by NASS.
 The annual Noncitrus Fruits and Nuts report contains the NASS Grape production data.

 Most of these grapes produced on a large scale are marketed to supermarkets or exported.
 However, other marketing opportunities are available to small-scale producers of varieties that do not travel well, such as Reliance or Marquis, at local farmers' markets, small artisanal food stores, white tablecloth restaurants and direct sales though u-pick and the Internet.